Tatua posts another record milk payout

 Blue chip dairy industry performer Tatua will pay its farmer-shareholders a record $11.30/kg milksolids cash for the 2021-22 year, while still retaining close to $20m from payout to reinvest in the business.

-The Waikato cooperative has reported group earnings equivalent to $12.65 before retentions for the year ended July 31.
-This was up on the previous year's earnings of $10.43/kg.
+The Waikato cooperative has reported group earnings equivalent to $12.65/kg before retentions for the year ended July 31.
+This was up on the previous year's earnings of $10.43/kg and was achieved in spite of Covid-related disruption and shipping issues, the company said.

 Group income was $444 million with earnings available for payout of $186m.
 Retentions were equivalent to $1.35/kg.